uktrade/idscrub/README.md

 * Similar packages exist for undertaking this task, such as [Presidio](https://microsoft.github.io/presidio/), [Scrubadub](https://github.com/LeapBeyond/scrubadub) and [Sanityze](https://github.com/UBC-MDS/sanityze).
 * Development of `idscrub` was undertaken to:

-    * Bring together different scrubbing methods across the Department for Business and Trade
+    * Bring together different scrubbing methods across the Department for Business and Trade.
-    * Adhere to infrastructure requirements
+    * Adhere to infrastructure requirements.
-    * Guarantee future stability and maintainability
+    * Guarantee future stability and maintainability.
-    * Encourage future scrubbing methods to be added collaboratively and transparently
+    * Encourage future scrubbing methods to be added collaboratively and transparently.
     * Allow for full flexibility depending on the use case and required outputs.

 * To leverage the power of other packages, we have added methods that allow you to interact with them.
 These include: `IDScrub.presidio()` and `IDScrub.google_phone_numbers()`.
 See the [usage example notebook](https://github.com/uktrade/idscrub/blob/main/notebooks/basic_usage.ipynb) and method docstrings for further information.